aduros/wasm4/site/docs/guides/basic-drawing.md

 ## The `DRAW_COLORS` Register

-`DRAW_COLORS` is a set of 4 indexes into `PALLETE`.
+`DRAW_COLORS` is a set of 4 indexes into `PALETTE`.
 Drawing functions use these indexes to decide which colors to use, and what to use them for.

 `DRAW_COLORS` is a 16 bit value that holds 4 indexes.
 Bits 0-3 (the least significant bits) hold the first draw color, bits 4-7 hold the second draw color, and so on.

-Setting a draw color to `1` means use `PALLETE` color 1 for that draw color.
+Setting a draw color to `1` means use `PALETTE` color 1 for that draw color.
 The same applies when setting a draw color to `2`, `3`, or `4`.

 For example, `rect()` uses the first draw color for the fill color, and the second draw color